Assassination of Sheikh Mujibur Rahman

-The first president of Bangladesh, Sheikh Mujibur Rahman, and most of his family were killed during the early hours of 15 August 1975 by a group of young Bangladesh Army personnel who invaded his Dhanmondi 32 residence as part of a coup d'état.
-Minister of Commerce Khondaker Mostaq Ahmad immediately took control of the government and proclaimed himself president.
-The assassination marked the first direct military intervention in Bangladesh's civilian administration-centric politics.
-15 August is National Mourning Day, an official national holiday in Bangladesh.
+Sheikh Mujibur Rahman, the founding president of Bangladesh, was assassinated along with most of his family members during the early hours of 15 August 1975 by a group of Bangladesh Army personnel who invaded his residence as part of a coup d'état.
+The minister of commerce, Khondaker Mostaq Ahmad, immediately took control and proclaimed himself head of an interim government from 15 August to 6 November 1975; he was in turn succeeded by Chief Justice Abu Sayem.
+The assassination marked the first direct military intervention in Bangladesh's civilian administration.
+15 August as National Mourning Day was nationally observed under the Sheikh Hasina government.

 Background

 Mujib's presidency

 In the 1970 Pakistani general election, Sheikh Mujib's party, the Awami League (previously known as the Awami Muslim League), won the majority of the seats in the Pakistani National Assembly.
-They won 167 of the 169 seats in East Pakistan, which would later become Bangladesh after it seceded from West Pakistan.
-Despite Pakistan's military government delaying the handover of power, Mujib's house had become the de facto head of government in East Pakistan by March.
-At the start of the Bangladesh Liberation War in 1971, he was arrested in his home by Pakistani soldiers on 25 March midnight just after declaring the independence of Bangladesh.
-Later that year, the provisional government of the Bangladeshi rebellion, the Mujibnagar Government, formed on 10 April and made Mujib its head and also the leader of Bangladeshi armed forces.
-Following the defeat of Pakistani forces on 16 December 1971, Sheikh Mujibur Rahman was released from custody from Pakistan in London on 22 December 1971 and flew to India followed by Bangladesh.
+They won 160 of the general 162 seats and all 7 women's seats in East Pakistan, which would later become Bangladesh after it seceded from West Pakistan.
+Despite Pakistan's military government delaying the handover of power, Mujib's residence had become the de facto head of government in East Pakistan by March.
+At the start of the Bangladesh Liberation War in 1971, he was arrested at his home by Pakistani soldiers.
+On 10 April that year, the provisional government of the Bangladeshi rebellion, popularly known as the Mujibnagar Government, was established with Mujib as its head and as the leader of Bangladeshi armed forces.
+Following the defeat of Pakistani forces on 16 December 1971, Sheikh Mujibur Rahman was released from custody from Pakistan in London on 22 December 1971, from where he flew to India, and then to Bangladesh.
 Mujib led the government as Prime Minister of Bangladesh for three years after Bangladesh gained independence.

+Post-war devastation in Bangladesh

+After nine months of widespread destruction by the Pakistani army in 1971, Bangladesh was in ruins.
+Prime Minister Sheikh Mujib officially announced that the massacre had killed 3 million Bengalis and sexually assaulted 200,000 Bengali women by the then Pakistani army, calling it "the worst massacre in human history".
+The high hopes and aspirations of the people of newly independent Bangladesh were becoming increasingly difficult for the Mujib government to fulfill.